 In Australia (as in the UK, US and elsewhere) we see claims that too often, students and scholars self-censor unduly, due to fear of sanctions in class or on campus or on social media.
 The extent and wider effects of this are very hard to measure reliably; we need more and better research.
+In Australia’s 2021 and 2022 Student Experience Surveys (see Notes), 3 in 4 undergraduates confirmed that they felt free to express (their) views” at their own institutions; and 4 in 5 felt free from discrimination, harm or hatred.

-In Australia’s 2021 Student Experience Survey, 3 in 4 undergraduates felt “free to express (their) views” on campus; and 4 in 5 felt “free from discrimination, harm or hatred”.
 In more detailed UK surveys, 4 in 5 UK students supported “allowing all ideas and opinions to be expressed” so that all sides may be heard, and all students feel like they belong.
 But 3 in 5 did not support this if some students would feel threatened or unsafe.
 Many UK students agree that free expression is more important than ever in today’s world.
-And for many, it’s important to be part of a university community where they are not exposed to intolerant and offensive ideas.
-These insights should inform further Australian research (see Notes).
+On the other hand, for many, it’s important to be part of a university community where they are not exposed to intolerant and offensive ideas (see Notes).

+Insights such as these should inform further Australian research.
 Since free exchange and fair treatment both enable wider, deeper engagement in study, good policy and practice are (often complex) balancing acts.
 As a principle, our scholars and students should be free to disagree within lawful limits.
 And also free from social harms such as abuse, vilification or defamation.
 Like scholars themselves, students live and learn in multiple contexts; and these often overlap.
 On-campus and on-line, students may share views with peers in class, with friends on-campus, and with family and social networks off-campus.
 To complicate things further, many students will reside in another country with different laws and different social norms, while studying on-line in Australia.

 As well, some topics are sensitive or highly contested, as well as complex.
 How personal will the issues under discussion be for some students?
 How often will others self-censor for positive reasons, such as empathy for a classmate?
-With topics that are very personal or very political or both, some students may well feel more free to speak their minds on campus or feel less at risk of some kind of social harm, than elsewhere.
+With topics that are very personal or very political or both, some students may well feel more free to speak their minds on campus, or feel less at risk of some kind of psychosocial harm, than elsewhere.

-Hard heads, warm hearts: a framework for more productive disagreement
+Hard(er) heads, warm(er) hearts: a framework for more productive disagreement

 (Note to administrators: university leaders should always strongly endorse “respect” as a campus norm; but to strictly enforce “respect” as if it were a formal, definite rule would unduly constrict academic freedom of expression among scholars, and the open exchange of views that higher learning requires in Western universities.
 For a recent Australian example, see the Peter Ridd court case.)

-None of this means scholarly debate should be a free speech free-for-all.
-Participants need to consider other views on their intellectual merits – including the concerns of those who find your own view offensive.
-To help guide students as they grapple with difficult topics, scholars may at times need (as a Cambridge philosopher puts it) a spine as well as a brain (see Notes).
+None of this means that any scholarly debate should be a free speech free-for-all.
+Participants need to consider other views on their intellectual merits.
+This includes the concerns of those who find your own view offensive, to know their reasons for this.

 In conclusion…